 Maybe you have disturbed him about the question of alcoholism.
 This is all to the good.
 The more hopeless he feels, the better.
 He will be more likely to follow your suggestions.

 Again, more scheming mind games.
 Disturb him, and make him feel hopeless, the more hopeless the better, so that he will give up, and despair of saving himself, and surrender to you and the cult.

 Do not be discouraged if your prospect does not respond at once.
 Search out another alcoholic and try again.
 You are sure to find someone desperate enough to accept with eagerness what you offer.
 We find it a waste of time to keep chasing a man who cannot or will not work with you. ...
 To spend too much time on any one situation is to deny some other alcoholic an opportunity to live and be happy.

 Indeed.
 We aren't trying to save alcoholics here, we are trying to get more cult members.
 Don't waste your time on the ones who won't join the cult.
 Keep fishing, and you will find someone desperate enough to grab, like a drowning man, at anything you hold out.
 And you will find somebody; that's how this cult succeeds in getting new members.

 Ah, but don't give up too easily.
-Even if you can't talk the alcoholic into joining Alcoholics Anonymous, maybe you can recruit the rest of his family into the Al-Anon and Alateen branches of the 12-Step religion:
+Even if you can't talk the alcoholic into joining Alcoholics Anonymous, maybe you can recruit the rest of his family into the Al-Anon and Alateen branches of the 12-Step church: